kraigwilliams/overlays-server/README.md

 registering new users to the overlays site.

+## Auth Router
+#### /api/login
+This route handles authenticating a user logging back into their existing account.

+#### /api/refresh
+This route handles refreshing a user's authentication to keep them logged in based on their activity on the client side.

 ## Auth Api Service
 This handles authenticating users to overlays using JSON web tokens.

 ## Notes API Service
 This executes functions based on the calls made to the Notes Router at /api/notes